rethinkdb/horizon-docs/docker.md

     - "8181:80"
 ```

-Instead of adding environment variables, you could modify the `command` proprety to add the equivalent `hz serve` flags.
+Instead of adding environment variables, you could modify the `command` property to add the equivalent `hz serve` flags.
 We think using the variables keeps the file more readable.

 ### Starting it up